Notebook¶

-In a Jupyter Notebook, you can write and execute code in cells, which are units of code that can be run independently or in a specific order.
+In a Notebook, you can write and execute code in cells, which are units of code that can be run independently or in a specific order.
 You can also include text, images, videos, and equations in markdown cells to explain your code and provide context.
-Jupyter notebooks are especially useful for "showing the work" that your data team has done through a combination of code, markdown, links, and images.
+Notebooks are especially useful for "showing the work" that your data team has done through a combination of code, markdown, links, and images.

-Notebook on DataOS
+Features of Notebook on DataOS¶

-• Secure Environments: Jupyter kernels on DataOS come with pre-installed libraries essential for data science projects.
+- Secure Environments: Jupyter kernels on DataOS come with pre-installed libraries essential for data science projects.
 These environments are secure and isolated, ensuring that your model pipelines and data remain protected.

-• Depot Connectivity: The PyFlare SDK provides seamless connectivity to your existing depots within the Jupyter environment.
+- Depot Connectivity: The PyFlare SDK provides seamless connectivity to your existing depots within the Jupyter environment.
 This enables easy access to data stored in depots.

-• Multi-Language Support: Jupyter Notebooks offer support for multiple programming languages, including Python, R, Julia, and Scala.
+- Multi-Language Support: Jupyter Notebooks offer support for multiple programming languages, including Python, R, Julia, and Scala.
 This versatility allows you to choose the language that best suits your needs and work with a wide range of data analysis and machine learning tools.

-• Apache Toree: DataOS supports Apache Toree, a Scala-based Jupyter Kernel.
+- Apache Toree: DataOS supports Apache Toree, a Scala-based Jupyter Kernel.
 This kernel enables Jupyter Notebooks to execute Scala code and seamlessly connect to Apache Spark.
 With Apache Toree, you can build interactive applications, leverage the power of Spark for big data processing, and perform advanced analytics within your Jupyter environment.

-Use Case- Writing Data To Icebase
+Use Case- Writing Data To Icebase¶

 This use case demonstrates how to write a test dataset to DataOS Icebase using PyFlare on Jupyter Notebook.
-We achieve the objective with help of PyFlare and PySpark on Notebook hosted on DataOS.
+We achieve the objective with help of PyFlare

-• DataOS credentials and access to Icebase depot.
+- DataOS credentials and access to Icebase depot.

-• Hosted Jupyter Notebook on DataOS.
+- Hosted Jupyter Notebook on DataOS.

 Launch Notebook from DataOS Home and navigate to persistent-systems directory.

-1. Install PyFlare on Jupyter
+- Install PyFlare on Jupyter

-2. Input credentials and connect to Icebase with a spark session
+- Input credentials and connect to Icebase with a spark session

-3. Read and save data to icebase using PyFlare
+- Read and save data to icebase using PyFlare

 Use the following command to install PyFlare on the hosted Jupyter environment.
 It will enable Spark capabilities in your Jupyter Notebook environment.

-Connection to Spark
+Connection to Spark¶

 Connect to Icebase with a Spark session.
 Enter your tokens and table address, we are writing a test dataset on vehicle collision to Icebase.

-Define Datasets to be Read
+Define Datasets to be Read¶

 Define the datasets to be read, including the dataset path.